The Most Expensive Wedding of All Time! – Discover All the Facts and Figures Behind the $664 Million Ambani Wedding Extravaganza

 Here at Bridebook, we also have plenty of expert guides, tips, tricks and real-life stories to help answer your questions, calm your concerns and help you throughout your planning journey.

-20. Consider whether or not you want to hire a wedding planner
+20. Consider whether to hire a wedding planner

 Photo © Emis Weddings | See their Bridebook profile